Watch the 2021 awards ceremony

 - An awards entry will give you space to reflect on the nature of the achievement.
 It’s fine and it’s valid to be proud of good work.

-The deadline for entries is 5pm on Friday 19 March.
+The deadline for entries was 5pm on Friday 19 March 2021 - the entry process is now closed.

 Winners will be announced during the UHR Conference 2021.